felias-fogg/dw-link/docs/manual.md

 ## 8. Problems and shortcomings

 dw-link is still in ***beta*** state.
 The most obvious errors have been fixed, but there are most probably others.
-If something does not go according to plan, please try to isolate the reason for the erroneous behaviour, i.e., identify a sequence of operations to replicate the error.
+If something does not go according to plan, please try to isolate the reason for the erroneous behavior, i.e., identify a sequence of operations to replicate the error.
 The most serious errors are *fatal errors*, which stop the debugger from working.
-With the command `monitor lasterror` you can get information what the cause is (check the [error table at the end](#fatalerror)).
+With the command `monitor lasterror` you can get information on what the cause is (check the [error table at the end](#fatalerror)).

 One perfect way to document a debugger error is to switch on logging and command tracing in the debugger: